Occupational Exposure

 Common Asbestos Products in Construction

-Asbestos was used in thousands of construction products.
-Identifying specific products helps establish claims against manufacturers.
+The mineral was used in thousands of construction products.
+Identifying specific materials helps establish claims against manufacturers.

 Building Materials